Personfu/CYBERWORLDSOURCECODE/README.md

 >     - Added 5 Puffle statues to the igloos.
 They unlock at Player Level 2.
 >     - Added a CPI staff inspired shirt in game.
 >     - Added the Wet Suit to Penguin Level 23.
+>     - Added the Corsage to Penguin Level 3.

 > [!IMPORTANT]
 > - What has been fixed: